alida-laney/justalida/_poems/are-you-ok?.md

 he’s a good person, too.

 i could go on all night.
-it’s one of those feelings i love
+it’s one of those feelings i have to love
 because it just feels

 like life.